Розуміння медичних тестів і результатів тестів

 Кілька скринінгових тестів

 With the expanding array of available screening tests, clinicians must consider the implications of a panel of such tests.
 For example, test panels containing 8, 12, or sometimes 20 blood tests are often done when a patient is admitted to the hospital or is first examined by a new clinician.
 Although this type of testing may be helpful in screening patients for certain diseases, using the large panel of tests has potentially negative consequences.
 By definition, a test with a specificity of 95% gives false-positive results in 5% of healthy, normal patients.
-If 2 different tests with such characteristics are done, each for a different occult disease, in a patient who actually does not have either disease, the chance that both tests will be negative is 95% × 95%, or about 90%; thus, there is a 10% chance of at least one false-positive result.
+If 2 different tests with such characteristics are done, each for a different occult disease, in a patient who actually does not have either disease, the chance that both tests will be negative is 95% × 95%, or approximately 90%; thus, there is a 10% chance of at least one false-positive result.
 For 3 such tests, the chance that all 3 would be negative is 95% × 95% ×95%, or 86%, corresponding to a 14% chance of at least one false-positive result.
 If 12 different tests for 12 different diseases are done, the chance of obtaining at least one false-positive result is 46%.
 This high probability underscores the need for caution when deciding to do a screening test panel and when interpreting its results.

 Тестовий поріг